 Dr. Sitaram Jindal was born on September 12, 1932 to Netram Jindal and Chandravali Devi, and was the third of the five brothers.

 Dr. Jindal is deeply committed and highly responsive to the welfare of the society.
 He spends quality time and substantial funds for various social and charitable activities.
-He is instrumental in establishing and running several charitable institutions in the field of education, health, social welfare etc. and is the founder of more than 16 charitable trusts and societies that are doing yeoman service to the community and world at large.
+He is instrumental in establishing and running several charitable institutions in the field of education, health, social welfare etc. and is the founder of more than 16 charitable trusts and societies that are doing yeoman service to the community at large.